warbacon/zunder-zsh/README.md

 ## 🖌️ Customizing zunder-zsh
-You can add custom configurations to zunder-zsh in `~/.config/zsh/user-config.zsh` to make sure that is not overwritten if you update zunder-zsh.
+You can add custom configurations to zunder-zsh in `~/.config/zsh/user-config.zsh` to make sure that it's not overwritten if you update zunder-zsh.

 Here are some additional settings you can add:

 ### Customize fzf theme
 Maybe bothers you that the colorscheme of `fzf` is different from the theme you set in your terminal.
-The `fzf` theme can be changed, so you might want to do that.
+The `fzf` theme can be changed so you might want to do that.

 Here is an example changing the colorscheme to Catppuccin Mocha: